cose-wg/draft-ietf-cose-dilithium/draft-ietf-cose-dilithium.md

 When producing JSON Web Signatures, the signature bytestrings are base64url encoded, and the encoded signature size is larger than described in the table above.
 When producing COSE signatures, no encoding is needed, see {{Section 4 of RFC9052}} for more details on how COSE signatures are created.

+Table 2 of FIPS-204 describes the ML-DSA key and signature sizes.
+ML-DSA might not be the best choice for use cases that require small keys or signatures.
+Use of thumbprints as described in {{RFC7638}} and {{-COSE-KID}} can reduce the need to repeat public key representations.

 # AKP Thumbprints

 Although this document describes how to represent ML-DSA keys using AKP, the AKP key type and thumbprint computations are suitable for use with algorithms other than ML-DSA.